 FPC is the only agency with responsibility to promote and encourage voluntary interconnections.
-However, FPC has not (1) established national criteria for evaluating interconnections, (2) developed procedures calling for its regional offices to review interconnections, (3) been involved in other studies performed by Interior and utilities, and (4) followed up on its own studies to determine why the utilities have not implemented them or further analyzed the proposed interconnection.
+However, FPC has not (1) established national criteria for evaluating interconnections, review interconnections, (3) been involved in other studies performed by Interior and utilities, and (4) followed up on its own studies to determine why the utilities have not implemented them or further analyzed the proposed interconnection.